OutfinityResearch/WebSkel/README.md

 ## Configuration

-WebSkel can be configured by loading a JSON file that specifies the paths to the presenters, services, and components that should be used by the application.
+WebSkel can be configured by loading a JSON file that specifies the paths to the presenters, services, and components that the application should use.
 Here is an example of what this configuration file might look like:

 ```json
 {